 It’s said that the trains travel the most during business hours.
 This means Monday through Friday, 9am-5pm.

-My personal preference for photographing Morant’s Curve is a fast shutter speed as it captures a sharp train versus the slow shutter speed and movement.
-Though with a tripod, and a long exposure you can get a stunning photograph of a blurred train moving.
+My preference for photographing Morant’s Curve is a fast shutter speed as it captures a sharp train versus the slow shutter speed and movement.
+However, with a tripod and a long exposure, you can get a stunning photograph of a blurred train moving.

 Is Morant’s Curve Free?

-It is free to visit Morant’s Curve, however you need a Parks Canada pass to recreate in Banff National Park, and stopping at Morant’s Curve is definitely recreating.
-An adult park pass cost $10.50 for the day, or if you’re spending multiple days in Banff with the family you can consider getting a Discover Pass.
+It is free to visit Morant’s Curve; however, you need a Parks Canada pass to recreate Banff National Park, and stopping at Morant’s Curve is definitely recreating.
+An adult park pass costs $11.00 for the day, or if you’re spending multiple days in Banff with the family, you can consider getting a Discover Pass.
 Read more about the Banff Park Pass here.

 Continue Driving the Bow Valley Parkway